FabianBerger/utilities/README.md

 ## Add Adsorbates to VASP POSCAR

-The `add_adsorbate.py` script allows you to add adsorbates (Hydrogen, Carbon Monoxide, or Methyl groups) to VASP POSCAR files.
+The `add_adsorbate.py` script allows you to add adsorbates (Hydrogen, Carbon Monoxide, or Methyl groups) to the dopant atom of single atom ally slabs in VASP POSCAR format.
 It offers the flexibility to specify the type of adsorbate and the distance above the unique atom where the adsorbate will be added.

 ### Features